s-shailja/shailja.github.io/index.md

 <img class="profile-picture" src="shailja.jpg">

 Hi!
-I am a visiting researcher in Pittsburgh working with Professor George Stetten [(VIA Lab)](http://www.vialab.org/main/Home/People.html) at Carnegie Mellon University (CMU), Robotics Institute / University of Pittsburgh, BioEngineering department.
+I am a visiting researcher in Pittsburgh working with Professor George Stetten [(VIA Lab)](http://www.vialab.org/main/Home/People.html) at University of Pittsburgh, BioEngineering department / Carnegie Mellon University (CMU), Robotics Institute.
 I am also collaborating on a project at University of Pittsburgh Medical College (UPMC) with Professor Howard Aizenstein and Minjie Wu.
 Earlier, I graduated with a bachelors degree from the Department of Electrical Engineering, IIT Kharagpur in 2016.

 ## Research Interest